 Nvak Yerevan's Impact

-In just two years, Nvak has developed an active alumni community of over 100 active and engaged singers, songwriters, and producers in Yerevan.
+In just two years, Nvak has developed an alumni community of over 100 active and engaged singers, songwriters, and producers in Yerevan.

-- Regional Exposure: In February of 2018, songs written by five of Nvak’s songwriters were featured on Depi Evradesil, Armenia’s qualifying show for Eurovision.
+- Regional Exposure: In February of 2018, two of the songs written by five of Nvak’s songwriters were featured on Depi Evradesil, Armenia’s qualifying show for Eurovision.